PashaWNN/cplus_config_parser/README.md

 Okay, I'm recently started to learn C++ language and first problem I encountered when I was writing my little pet-project is to effectively store and read settings of my software, so I decided to make very simple and lightweight library for saving and reading data from configuration files.
 That's it.

 ## Ok, how can I use it in my project?
 First of all, add pwnn_config_parser.* files to your project.
 Then `#include pwnn_config_parser.h`.
-Also you can add macro for easier access to CPP methods as shown in example.cpp
+Also you can add macro for easier access to CCP methods as shown in example.cpp

 After that you're ready to use parser.
 Load your configuration file with LoadConfig method
 ```$xslt